shikhirsingh/Lsh4Text/README.md

 * 1.0.0 - Initial Release
 * 1.0.1 - Small fixes
 * 2.0.0 - Major Updates to support multiple LSH instances
+* 2.0.1 - Lsh4Text.clearnUntrimmedForest() added

+**Roadmap**

+* New optional methods to shrink size of untrimmed forest by removing leaves/tokens that have the same jaccard similarity of documents ids